Adison Richards

 Adison Richards is an American politician and nonprofit attorney who is a member of the Washington House of Representatives representing the state's 26th district, Position 1.
 A member of the Democratic Party, Richards took office on January 13, 2025.
+He serves with Michelle Caldier Valdez.

 Early life and education

 Richards grew up in the 26th district as the son of a teacher and small landscaping business owner.
 He graduated from Peninsula High School and has lived in various parts of the district including Fox Island and Bremerton.

 Career

 Richards works as a nonprofit attorney and has been active in community service, including volunteering as a cross-country coach and working with the local NAACP chapter.
 He has advocated for issues including affordable housing, environmental protection, and public education funding.